kuchichan/Pizzas/README.md

 * To vote at particular pizza just patch at, for instance `/api/pizzas/1/vote`

-This is all for now :) Additional behaviour added to DRF were tested.
+This is all for now :) Additional behaviour added to DRF was tested.